 It is no surprise our dogs provide a better well-being state of mind for us as well.
-I’m sure you can recall a time you were feeling down, or were physically ill, and your dog was right there, laying by your side.
+I’m sure you can recall a time you were feeling down or were physically ill, and your dog was right there, laying by your side.
 It’s almost as if they have a sense of purpose when their humans are ill.
-They come sit by you, or nudge you, as if to say… you matter to me.
+They come to sit by you, or nudge you as if to say… you matter to me.
 And thus, the beauty of pet ownership is solidified.

 2. Improved Physical Health